SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Experiments

-Table. \ref{Table2} shows the performance of SemiSAM upon two semi-supervised frameworks, mean teacher (MT) \cite{tarvainen2017mean} and uncertainty-aware mean teacher (UA-MT) \cite{yu2019uncertainty}, with different numbers of labeled images.
-Utilizing SAM as an additional supervision branch for regularization further improves the performance of existing semi-supervised methods with up to 10.78 \%, 11.29 \%, and 8.02 \% in dice similarity coefficient using only 1, 2, and 4 labeled cases.
-However, we observe that when a relatively large amount (8 cases/10\%) of labeled data is available, simply enforcing the consistency of outputs between SAM and semi-supervised segmentation model may not significantly improve or even lead to decreased segmentation performance since the performance of training-based segmentation methods exceeds SAM-based zero-shot segmentation methods in such scenarios.
+Table. \ref{Table2} shows the performance of our method with comparison to other semi-supervised frameworks using different numbers of labeled images.
+Building upon the vanilla mean teacher framework, utilizing SemiSAM significantly improves the performance and outperforms other cutting-edge semi-supervised medical image segmentation methods in scenarios with extremely limited annotations.
+However, we observe that when a relatively large amount (e.g. 10\%) of labeled data is available, simply enforcing the consistency of outputs between SAM and semi-supervised segmentation model may not significantly improve the segmentation performance, since the performance of training-based segmentation methods exceeds SAM-based zero-shot segmentation methods in such scenarios.